emanuelmoniz/airtnb/README.md

 rails s
 ```

-After this, you can open the app in your local server
+* After this, you can open the app in your local server: http://localhost:3000/

-2. If you want to see the app working without any job, you can visit: https://airtnt.herokuapp.com (feel free to sign up and add seeds :)  )
+#### If you want to see the app working without any job, you can visit: https://airtnb.herokuapp.com (feel free to sign up and add seeds :)  )

 ### Prerequisites